 But I can tell you what seems to work to make it show up.

 Attach and … nothing

-Normally, when you attach an external drive to a Windows-based computer, the operating system will make the “USB device attached” sound, recognize the drive, occasionally install or configure some drivers, and automatically assign the disk a drive letter.
+Normally, when you attach an external drive to a Windows-based computer, the operating system makes the “USB device attached” sound, recognizes the drive, occasionally installs or configures some drivers, and automatically assigns the disk a drive letter.
 It may also ask what you want to do with the drive.

 Depending on the drive’s contents and purpose, you may choose one of the listed options.
 More often than not, I close that dialog box and get on with whatever I was doing, simply noting the drive letter that has been assigned.

 But in this case, no letter had been assigned.
 In fact, nothing happened at all, except for the “USB device attached” connection sound.